 All our Christmas shopping is done except stockings (and wrapping of course), which feels extremely strange to me.

 Do you shop early for Christmas every year?
 Tell me – does it always feel this weird?

 THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.

-As a minimalist, Christmas typically gives me all kinds of anxiety.
+As a minimalist, Christmas typically gives me all kinds of anxiety (do I hate Christmas?
+I think yes).
 The thought of more coming into my house?
 All at once?

 Not so fun for me.

 That’s why I let my husband do most of the list-making and the shopping.

 Thank goodness, my husband has finally gotten fully on board with the whole less is more idea.
 It took a good five years, but he’s finally seen enough Christmas gifts be forgotten after a week to choose our gifts carefully (I only vetoed one gift idea this year!).